Emit07/shortener/README.md

 #### Accessing the Page

-Unless you are running this remotely the default port will be 5000 you can connect to the default server by going to localhost:5000
+Unless you are running this remotely the default port will be 5000 you can connect to the default server by going to localhost:5000, you can always change the port of the server if it interferes.